longxuelin/journal/readme.md

 The application will open in your web browser. <--by lihuaju>

 Enter Documentation Information
-The application will display the last registered number.
+The application will display the last registered number—— Display the number of the last registration, facilitating users to understand the current registration sequence.
 In the form, enter the following information:
-Name of the document.
+Name of the document —— Accurately fill in the document name for easy subsequent searching and management.
-Developer of the document.
+Developer of the document —— Record the developer of the document to clarify the responsibility.
-Position of the approver.
+Position of the approver —— Fill in the position of the approver to reflect the standardization of the approval process.
-Number of pages.
+Number of pages —— Record the number of pages of the document to have a preliminary understanding of the document's scale.
 Storage location.
 Registration date.
 Approval date.